 Post 1990 ECCCLC Objectives

-From 1991 (the 16th Living Camp) till present (40th Living Camp), the ECCCLC objectives is to enrich Christian faith through:
+From 1991 (the 16th Living Camp) till present, the ECCCLC objectives are to enrich Christian faith through:

 - Chinese culture